Tracking race-running friends at the London Marathon was a logistical nightmare in the pre-smartphone days.

 YOU MIGHT ALSO LIKE › Hanspree Sportwatch review

 Best of the rest…

 If you’re ruled out of using the three tracking solutions above, you do have a few more options.

 The most clunky but battery-friendly will be to go the official website via your phone’s browser, where you’ll find a link to the tracking service used by the official app.

 If your runner doesn’t use Strava or Garmin Connect, there’s a chance they might subscribe to Runtastic Pro or Runkeeper Go, which both also offer live-tracking options.
 Runkeeper has posted some handy instructions on how to use its tracking service.

-Lastly, if you've lost your smartphone or need an emergency backup, head to page 12 of the official Spectator's Guide for a table of time estimates for different running paces.
-You'll be back to the dark ages of plotting time estimates on a race map, but at least it won't lose mobile signal or run out of juice.
+Lastly, if you’ve lost your smartphone or need an emergency backup, head to the official Spectator’s Guide for a table of time estimates for different running paces (or check out this digital version).
+You’ll be back to the dark ages of plotting time estimates on a race map, but at least it won’t lose mobile signal or run out of juice.